Which of the following best describes the process of facilitated ... | Channels for Pearson+

 D

-Movement of molecules from an area of lower concentration to an area of higher concentration using energy.
+Random movement of molecules from an area of higher concentration to an area of lower concentration

 Verified step by step guidance